 Confusion Hill (30 minutes)

 Don’t worry, you will not miss Confusion Hill as there are a lot of signs leading up to it.
 It is a great stop, and for 5 dollars you can explore the gravity house that has all sorts of crazy attractions almost identical to the Mystery Spot in Santa Cruz.
 In the parking lot of this stop are the shoe house and the world’s largest chainsaw carved totem pole.
 Yep, it has a little bit of everything.

 One Log House and the Grandfather Tree (5 minutes)

 A few miles down the road you will see the One Log House and the Grandfather Tree off the side of the road.
 Another quick stop where you can see a house made out of one large log for only $1.
 There is a gift shop here as well.
 Right next to it is the grandfather tree which was closed when I went so I am not sure what it is.

 Richardson Grove State Park Nature Trail (45 minutes)

 The next stop is the beautiful Richardson Grove State Park.
 This park has a nature trail that will lead you through a fantastic section of redwoods.
 It is an easy trail that is suitable for the whole family, and it is especially beautiful in the fall when some of the other trees leaves are changing.
 It does cost to get into the park though.

 Legend of Big Foot (15 minutes)

 A few miles down the road when coming around a bend, you will see the Legend of Big Foot Shop.
-This is a great place to buy wood carved sculptures and trinkets as they have good prices and cool stuff.
-They also have a few fun sculptures for the kids to play on and a bathroom as well.
+This is a great place to buy wood-carved sculptures and trinkets as they have reasonable prices and cool stuff.
+They also have a few fun statues for the kids to play on and a bathroom as well.